Cinema of Puerto Rico: 1970s–1980s

 The United States produced more films in Puerto Rico in the 1970s than any other country did.
 Most of them were schlock movies typical of the time, such as producer Sydney W. Pink's last movie The Man from O.R.G.Y.
 (1970).
 The Woody Allen film Bananas, of 1971, is the only classic American film of the time to be filmed in Puerto Rico.
 Jacobo Morales played a supporting role on the film.
 Among local productions, Jacobo Morales's film Dios los Cría (1979) stands out.
 Morales had a solid background as an actor and writer, going back to the inception of Puerto Rican television in the 1950s.
 Dios los Cria marked the beginning of his work writing and directing for the big screen.
 The collection of five comedic tales earned him acclaim, as well as a slot in the 'Un Certain Regard' section of the 1979 Cannes Film Festival.
 Following up on his previous success, Morales has continued to write and direct his own films.
 Nicolas y los Demas (1986) and Lo que le Pasó a Santiago (1989) both won audience appreciation.
 In addition, the latter received an Oscar nomination for Best Foreign Film.
 In 1994, he directed Linda Sara which didn't earn as much respect as his earlier works, although it's generally considered enjoyable.
 In 2004, he released a sequel to his 1979 hit, Dios los Cria 2.

 During the 1980s, Puerto Rican began submitting films for consideration to the Academy Award for Best Foreign Film.
 Some of the films submitted were La Gran Fiesta and the above-mentioned Lo que le Pasó a Santiago.
 Despite these efforts, the industry wasn't booming like before.
 Una Aventura Llamada Menudo was a local film that gained international success during 1982, thanks in part to it being starred by Menudo, a teen idol band of the time.
 Menudo had participated in another film, the Puerto Rican-Venezuelan production Menudo: La Pelicula in 1981, but La Pelicula was filmed entirely in Venezuela.
+Meanwhile, Menudo's main competitor, another teen-idol boy band named Los Chicos de Puerto Rico, participated in a movie named "Coneccion Caribe", which was filmed in both Puerto Rico and the Dominican Republic.